Quantifying Broken Detailed Balance in Transcription: Introduction

-The results of the extrinsic noise analysis are shown in Fig.~\ref{fig:fig_ext}---the line plots show how the relative error changes as a function of the variance of the extrinsic noise for fixed mean, while the density plots show the errors for given parameter sets at fixed $\overline\theta = \mathrm{Var}(\theta)$.
-Generally, it is found that having cell-to-cell variability in the population effectively increases the lower bound on free energy flux necessary to keep the population out of equilibrium, and that in general the system is further away from equilibrium---see Fig.~\ref{fig:fig_ext}(a), (b), (e) and (f).
-The exception to this rule is that when the noise is on $\sigma_{\mathrm{off}}$, $e_{\sigma_{\mathrm{off}}}$ can be positive or negative depending on the values of $\sigma_{\mathrm{on}}$ and $e$---see Fig.~\ref{fig:fig_ext}(c) and (d).
-The result is that the EPR of a system with extrinsically varying kinetic parameters in a population does not correspond with the ``representative cell''.
-This may seem unintuitive, but $\dot{s}_{\mathrm{mes}}$ is not linear in any of the kinetic parameters, therefore in general $\dot{s}_{\mathrm{mes}}[\theta]\neq\dot{s}_{\mathrm{mes}}(\overline\theta)$.
-When the noise is on $\rho_{\mathrm{on}}$ or $e$ it is found that extrinsic variability only increases $\dot{s}_{\mathrm{mes}}$, for $\rho_{\mathrm{on}}$ to a lesser extent (for the case in Fig.~\ref{fig:fig_ext}(b) becoming a maximum for $\rho_{\mathrm{off}} \lessapprox \rho_{\mathrm{on}}$), and for $e$ to a much greater extent, with over a $20\%$ increase in $\dot{s}_{\mathrm{mes}}[e]$ in some cases where $\sigma_{\mathrm{off}}$ is small and $\overline e$ is of the same order as $\sigma_{\mathrm{on}}$ (see Fig.~\ref{fig:fig_ext}(f)).
-Additionally, it is found that for $\dot{s}_{\mathrm{mes}}[e]$ and $\dot{s}_{\mathrm{mes}}[\rho_{\mathrm{on}}]$ that increasing the variance with the mean fixed leads to monotonically increases the relative error (see Figs.~\ref{fig:fig_ext}(a) and (c)).
-Perhaps the most interesting results come from $e_{\sigma_{\mathrm{off}}}$, where not only can gene switching rate variability cause increases the lower bound of the free energy flux for $\overline\sigma_{\mathrm{off}}\ll \sigma_{\mathrm{on}}$, but also significantly lower it for most of the space of parameters outside that regime (see Fig.~\ref{fig:fig_ext}(d)).
-Additionally, in Fig.~\ref{fig:fig_ext}(c) it is shown that $e_{\sigma_{\mathrm{off}}}$ is not always monotonic in the variance of the extrinsic noise, and that for small enough export rates there is a finite valued maximum (occurring where the extrinsic noise is very large).
-The summary is that \textit{the collective thermodynamic properties of the population of cells can confer free energy saving benefits and drawback depending on where the cell-to-cell noise presents itself.} This leads to the surprising conclusion that suppression of extrinsic noise is more essential from a thermodynamic perspective on some parameters than it is on others.
+The results of the extrinsic noise analysis are shown in Fig.~\ref{fig:fig_ext}.
+The line plots in Figs.~\ref{fig:fig_ext}(a), (c) and (e) show how the relative error changes as a function of the variance of the extrinsic noise for fixed mean, while the density plots show the errors for given parameter sets at fixed $\overline\theta = \mathrm{Var}(\theta)$.
+Generally, it is found that having cell-to-cell variability in the population increases $\dot s_{\mathrm{mes}}$, and that in general the system is further away from detailed balance---see Fig.~\ref{fig:fig_ext}(a), (b), (e) and (f).
+The exception to this rule is that when the noise is on $\sigma_{\mathrm{off}}$, $e_{\sigma_{\mathrm{off}}}$ can be positive or negative depending on the values of $\sigma_{\mathrm{on}}$ and $d$---see Fig.~\ref{fig:fig_ext}(c) and (d).
+The result is that the EPR of a system with extrinsically varying kinetic parameters in a population does not correspond with the ``representative cell'' comprising the mean of all kinetic parameters.